-Below we suggest 3 of the best period panties on the market today that fit these criteria.
+Below we suggest some of the best period panties on the market today that fit these criteria.
 With our help, your main concern will be selecting the proper size and finding a pattern or color that suits your girl.

 Weegreeco Washable Dog Diapers are high-quality garments that will help protect your home and belongings while your dog is in heat.

-Features: Weegreeco Washable Dog Diapers feature a waterproof material on the outside, while the inside is made from the same wicking material often used in athletic jerseys.
+Features: Weegreeco Washable Dog Period Panties feature a waterproof material on the outside, while the inside is made from the same wicking material often used in athletic jerseys.
 The combination of this wicking material and the sewn-in super-absorbent pad situated in the crotch area helps to prevent leaks and keep your dog clean and dry.

-The Weegreeco Dog Diapers feature velcro strips to keep the diaper in place, and a small tail hole is provided to keep your dog comfortable.
+The Weegreeco panties feature velcro strips to keep the diaper in place, and a small tail hole is provided to keep your dog comfortable.
 The Weegreeco dog period panties are sold in packs of three, and they are sold in four different versions: Bright Colors, Fancy Print, Inspiring Print, and Natural Colors.